How Long Should TikToks & Reels Be? (Analyzing 2,000 Creator Videos)

 Check out how IPSY posted a tip video on TikTok, highlighting a valuable life hack for their viewers.

-Consider that UGC videos featuring quick and clever hacks naturally encourage shares.
+Consider that videos featuring quick and clever hacks naturally encourage shares.
 This boosts organic reach and engagement.
 Plus, viewers are more likely to comment, save or "Like" these videos because they provide immediate and valuable takeaways.

 In these videos, creators use products as part of their daily routines in a way that's super relatable.